 Correct me if I've said this before, but gods are mythical creations, though useful at times, even as a personal bucket (where we can hide away all of our "good stuff", as we go along with our "normal business").
 Why would someone want to make technology mythical?
 Technologies are the things that are appropriate and useful for a purpose.
 This is the part where you really need to start looking around for the usual suspects.

 Terasem/Transhumanist idea IV.
-LOVE IS ESSENTIA
+LOVE IS ESSENTIAL.

 As far as I can tell, love is a congruence of an emotion and concomitant concern for others reflected in behavior.
 Humans have many competing emotions, which they reflect 24/7, including negative emotions reflected in behavior towards others in significant relationships, not only "love".
 Regardless of one's emotional composure and psychological makeup, each of us has bagfuls of concerns that range everywhere, most often edging out that "most perfect" quality a very few poets have aspired towards.
-The essential takeaway from this is that in our caring about the world, it is our intelligence, taken broadly (not as an emotion), that drives our many purposes positively forward, and not a single confluence of attachments.
+The essential takeaway from this is that in our caring about the world, it is our intelligence, taken broadly (not as an emotion), that drives our many purposes positively forward, and not a single confluence of attachments.Does anyone want a bad religion?
+Pick a card, any card, I've got lots of them...

 Sunday, August 24, 2014